jsmolka/blog/content/eggvance/progress-5.md

 - Are timers running?
 - Is DMA active?

-This amounts to five invariants which need to be checked before, while or after every executed instruction.
+This amounts to five invariants that need to be checked before, while or after every executed instruction.
 The old CPU implementation used a nested if-else chain to evaluate each state and act accordingly.
 This sounds quite reasonable until you realize that this is the hot path we are talking about.
 This is where I present to you the innermost CPU loop, the pit of hell and profilers worst nightmare (a shortened pseudo-code skeleton at least):

 ```cpp
 void ARM::execute() {